 - Sec.
 1 Impact of Spending.
 Any staff recommendation to appropriate funds from the Available University Fund (AUF) or from Permanent University Fund (PUF) Bond Proceeds will be presented in the context of that appropriation's impact on: (a) AUF funding for the support and maintenance of U. T. Austin, (b) bond ratings, and (c) projected AUF balances.
 These impacts will be considered to provide a consistent and dependable level of funding. - Sec.
 2 Required Reports.
 To determine the appropriate level of spending of the AUF, the following reports will be provided to the Board of Regents: - 2.1 A forecast of at least six years of the income and expenditures of the AUF will be presented as needed to the Board of Regents' Finance and Planning Committee.
-The University of Texas Investment Management Company (UTIMCO) shall provide to the Office of Finance a forecast of the PUF distributions to the AUF that will be the basis of the AUF forecast.
-Included as part of the AUF forecast will be the projected amount of remaining PUF debt capacity calculated in accordance with this policy. - 2.2 In conjunction with the annual U.T.
-System budget process, UTIMCO shall recommend to the Board of Regents in May of each year an amount to be distributed to the AUF during the next fiscal year.
-UTIMCO's recommendation on the annual distribution shall be an amount equal to 4.75% of the trailing 12-quarter average of the net asset value of the PUF for the quarter ending February of each year unless the average annual rate of return of the PUF investments over the trailing 12 guarters exceeds the Expected Return by 25 basis points or more, in which case the distribution shall be 5.0% of the trailing 12-quarter average.
-"Expected Return" is the Expected Annual Return or Benchmark set out in the Permanent University Fund Investment Policy Statement
+The University Lands Office shall provide to The University of Texas Investment Management Company (UTIMCO) a forecast of revenue expected to be derived from PUF lands and deposited into the PUF.
+UTIMCO shall provide to the Office of Finance a forecast of PUF distributions to the AUF, based on expected PUF land contributions and investment returns, which will serve as the basis of the AUF forecast.
+Included as part of the AUF forecast will be the projected amount of remaining PUF debt capacity as calculated by the Office of Finance. - 2.2 In May of each year, the Board of Regents shall determine an amount to be distributed to the AUF during the next fiscal year.
+The default annual distribution shall be an amount equal to 4.75% of the trailing 12-quarter average of the net asset value of the PUF for the quarter ending February of each year unless the average annual rate of return of the PUF investments over the trailing 12 quarters exceeds the Expected Return by 25 basis points or more, in which case the distribution shall be 5.0% of the trailing 12-quarter average.
+"Expected Return" is the Expected Annual Return or Benchmark set out in the Permanent University Fund Investment Policy Statement.